 How to Bake Cod

 Let me show you how very simple this oven baked cod is to make.
 Even the Italian style version of the cracker topping has just four ingredients.
-Full recipe below.
+Print recipe card below.

 Instructions